Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Results of numerical simulations

-If we assume that the viscosity of ice is, again, $\unit[10^{14}]{Pa\;s}$ but the ocean in Charon is fully frozen, we observe a considerable decrease in the moon's despinning rate and tidally generated power.
+If we assume that the viscosity of ice is, again, $\unit[10^{14}]{Pa\;s}$ but the ocean in Charon is fully frozen, we observe a considerable decrease in the moon's despinning rate and tidally generated power (Figure \ref{fig:supp2}).
 Moreover, if Charon's initial spin rate was relatively slow ($>\unit[8]{h}$), it can get temporarily locked into higher spin-orbit resonances (between 3:2 and 5:2) that can be maintained for several tens of $\unit{kyr}$.
-The lower efficiency of angular momentum transfer between the companions also results in a slightly shorter timescale for Pluto's despinning, which similarly shrinks the duration of Charon's orbital descent (the orbital evolution is, in this case, almost entirely governed by Pluto).
-In a reproduction of the study case from Figure \ref{fig:1to1}, the longest evolution time scale would change from about $\unit[3]{Gyr}$ to $\unit[2.7]{Gyr}$.
-On the other hand, the time scales of Charon's despinning and of the eccentricity decay to $0$ would increase and their duration would be the same as for Pluto's despinning and the semimajor axis evolution.
-The peak tidal heat rate in Pluto then reaches $\unit[10]{TW}$ while the peak tidal heat rate in Charon is always lower than $\unit[0.6]{TW}$, corresponding to a globally-averaged heat generation of $\unit[4\times10^{-10}]{W\;kg^{-1}}$ at maximum (for the highest initial spin rate).
+The lower efficiency of angular momentum transfer between the companions also results in a slightly shorter timescale for Pluto's despinning, which similarly shrinks the duration of Charon's orbital descent (the orbital evolution is, in this case, predominantly governed by Pluto).
+As illustrated in Figure \ref{fig:supp2}, the longest evolution time scale changes from about $\unit[3]{Gyr}$ to $\unit[2.7]{Gyr}$ with respect to the Reference case.
+On the other hand, the time scales of Charon's despinning and of the eccentricity decay to $0$ increase and their duration is the same as for Pluto's despinning and the semimajor axis evolution.
+The peak tidal heat rate in Pluto then reaches $\unit[10]{TW}$ while the peak tidal heat rate in Charon is always lower than $\unit[0.6]{TW}$, corresponding to a globally averaged heat generation of $\unit[4\times10^{-10}]{W\;kg^{-1}}$ at maximum (for the highest initial spin rate).
+An initially fully frozen Charon within this scenario is, therefore, unable to attain a subsurface ocean by the sole action of tidal heating.

-For the sake of completeness, we also applied the tidal model to the case of tidal recession (Scenario 1), where the two partners started at the semimajor axis of $a_0 = 0.78\; a_{\rm{p}}$, their initial spin-orbit ratios were $\Omega_0/n_0=\Omega_{\rm{m}0}/n_0=13$, and the initial orbital eccentricity was $e_0=0.4$.
-The evolution is then qualitatively similar to Figure 2 of \citet{Amirs}, with the exception of an initial capture of Charon into a 2:1 resonance, in which it can reside for several hundreds of years.
-In comparison to the tidal descent (Scenario 2) cases presented in our Figures \ref{fig:1to1} and \ref{fig:e_variation}, the time scale of full synchronisation is two orders of magnitude shorter and the tidal heat generation is two orders of magnitude higher, i.e., $\dot{E}\sim\unit[100]{TW}$.
+For the sake of completeness, we also applied the tidal model to the case of tidal recession (Scenario 1), where the two partners started at the semimajor axis of $a_0 = 0.78\; a_{\rm{p}}\s$, with the initial spin-orbit ratios $\Omega_0/n_0=\Omega_{\rm{m}0}/n_0=13$ and an initial orbital eccentricity $e_0=0.4$.
+This case is depicted in Figure \ref{fig:supp3}.
+The evolution is qualitatively similar to Figure 2 of \citet{Amirs}, with the exception of an initial capture of Charon into a 2:1 resonance, in which it can reside for several hundreds of years.
+In comparison to the tidal descent (Scenario 2, Figures \ref{fig:1to1} to \ref{fig:supp2}), the time scale of full synchronisation is two orders of magnitude shorter and the tidal heat generation is two orders of magnitude higher, i.e., $\dot{E}\sim\unit[100]{TW}$.